anchidta/realsense_gazebo_plugin/README.md

-# Intel RealSense Gazebo ROS plugin and model : forked from SyrianSpock/realsense_gazebo_plugin
+# Intel RealSense Gazebo ROS plugin and model

 Simulattion of the Realsense R200 sensor in Gazebo.